arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 Mode specifies the type of ArangoDB deployment to create.

 Possible Values:
-* Cluster (default) - Full cluster.
+* `"Cluster"` (default) - Full cluster.
 Defaults to 3 Agents, 3 DB-Servers & 3 Coordinators.
-* ActiveFailover - Active-failover single pair.
+* `"ActiveFailover"` - Active-failover single pair.
 Defaults to 3 Agents and 2 single servers.
-* Single - Single server only (note this does not provide high availability or reliability).
+* `"Single"` - Single server only (note this does not provide high availability or reliability).

 This field is **immutable**: Change of the ArangoDeployment Mode is not possible after creation.